Xorlent/HelixML-Worker/README.md

    - Helpful reading: [Guide to Fine-Tuning Open Source LLM Models on Custom Data](https://stackabuse.com/guide-to-fine-tuning-open-source-llms-on-custom-data/)
 7. Once fine-tuning is complete, you can ask the model a few questions to see if you get the expected output.
    - It's likely you will need to go through the fine-tuning process a few times to get everything working satisfactorily for your specific use case.
 8. Click on the "i" icon at the top right corner of the Helix chat window to display information about your session.
+10. Keeping the Helix tab open, log into CloudFlare and create a new CloudFlare Worker.
+11. Open the code editor and paste the example code in this repo, replacing everything in the editor window.
-Copy the id value at the very top of the page.
+12. Click back to the Helix tab and copy the id value at the very top of the page:
    - Example id: 809b87ba-50f2-c671-da93-809b87ba2315
-10. Create a new CloudFlare Worker
+13. Paste the id value into the CloudFlare Worker code in place of the text "YourSessionIDHere"
+14. Click Save and Deploy and exit the code editor.
-11. Edit Settings -> Variables
+14. Edit Settings -> Variables
+15. In the Helix tab, click on My Account ->  and copy the Helix API Key.
-12. Create a variable called, " and paste the Helix API key into this field, checking "Encrypt" before saving the value.
+16. Create a Worker environment variable called, "helixAuth" and paste the Helix API key into this field, checking "Encrypt" before saving the value.
-13. Edit the Worker code in the web editor and copy the example code into this Worker.
+17. Edit the Worker code in the web editor and copy the example code into this Worker.
-14. Save and Deploy.
+18. Save and Deploy.